t-movaghar/UMCCR-with-Decision-Tree/README.md

 ## Key Components

-Preprocessing Pipeline: Standardized methods for handling survival data, including feature selection and transformation.

-Data Exploration: Visualization of key dataset characteristics, ensuring meaningful feature extraction.
+* Data Exploration: Visualization of key dataset characteristics, ensuring meaningful feature extraction.

-Model Integration: Modification of the UMCM to include decision tree-based predictions for the cure rate parameter.
+* Model Integration: Modification of the UMCM to include decision tree-based predictions for the cure rate parameter.

-Performance Evaluation: Assessment of model accuracy and robustness using real and simulated datasets.
+* Performance Evaluation: Assessment of model accuracy and robustness using real and simulated datasets.

+## Data

+* Data:
+  * Type: TXT
+    * Input: One TXT file (Brstdata.txt) containing information on patient race, cancer type, cause of death, and right censorship indicatior
+  * Target Variable: Cause of Death = Breast Cancer

 ## Methodology